Chrysopelea taprobanica: Description

 Chrysopelea taprobanica is a medium-sized snake, reaching 60–90 cm length.
 The head is depressed.
 Eyes are large with round pupils.
 Ventral scales have keels laterally.
 Vertebral scales are not enlarged.
 Dorsal scales are smooth or feebly keeled.
 Dorsal side is greenish yellow or pale green.
 Orange to red spots can be seen between dark cross bands.
 Head is black dorsally with yellow and black cross-bars.
 Ventral side is pale green with a series of black lateral spots on each side.

 Scalation

-There are 198–214 ventral scales and 107–123 subcaudal scaless.
+There are 198–214 ventral scales and 107–123 subcaudal scales.

+Behavior

 Ecology

 The snake inhabits old growth trees, as well as secondary vegetation, cultivation, sometimes entering human dwellings.
 They are diurnal and arboreal.

 Diet

 Its diet consists mainly of lizards, such as geckos and agamids.
 Bats, rodents, birds and other small snakes may also be taken.